CodingItWrong/user-modifiable-software/smalltalk/impact.md

 Beyond establishing these patterns, Smalltalk enabled non-technical users to create prototypes:

-> I remember saying to him “that is the ugliest piece of code I’ve ever seen.”
-And he said “oh, that’s okay, because it does what I want it to do, and the professionals down at XSIS are going to rewrite it all; this is the spec.”
+> I remember meeting this gentleman who was by profession a photographer.
+And he showed me this prototype that they had been working on…ultimately, it was the very first spreadsheet…and it was a remarkable tour de force.
+And I said to him "I don't understand how you did that."
+I mean, I just couldn't believe this non-professional.
+He said "well, I'll show you"…I remember saying to him “that is the ugliest piece of code I’ve ever seen.”
+And he said “oh, that’s okay, because it does what I want it to do, and the professionals…are going to rewrite it all; this is the spec.”
 Suddenly the prototype became the spec.

-(Goldberg)
+(Goldberg 41:20)

 The benefit of Smalltalk's tooling is also demonstrated in the creation of Squeak.
 It was written in Smalltalk itself--that is, in another Smalltalk version: